Taxes on Selling Your House? Here’s a Plain-English Breakdown

 On the other side of the coin, if you experienced depreciation, casualty losses, or theft losses, “your basis decreases if you must subtract amounts that you previously claimed as tax deductions.”

-We recommend reviewing page 7 of Publication 551, which provides a hypothetical example, to help you figure out your own adjusted basis.
+We recommend reviewing page 5 of Publication 551, which provides examples of increases and decreases to basis, to help you figure out your own adjusted basis.

 In a nutshell, the core formula is: